omeka/omeka-s-enduser/docs/modules/csvimport.md

 The drawer has multiple options for mapping:

-**Properties** select a property to map the column data to, from any of the installed vocabularies.
+**Properties**: Select a property to map the column data to, from any of the installed vocabularies.
 Use the Filter field to search the available properties for a specific property.

 ![Properties option open showing all of the installed vocabularies for the Omeka S installation: Dublin Core, Bibliographic Ontology, Friend of a Friend, Scripto and OWL-Time Ontology.](../modules/modulesfiles/csvimport_itemsMapProp.png)

 **Media-specific data** has a dropdown to set the item to which the media should be added.
-You can either use the item's internal ID, or any one of its properties (title, description).
-A resources' interal ID is the number sequence at the end of the url when on the view or edit page, so for `/admin/item/11576` the ID is 11576
+You can either use the item's internal ID, or match with any one of its unique properties (title, description).
+An item's ID is the number sequence at the end of the URL when on the view or edit page, so for `/admin/item/11576` the ID is 11576.
+You can also see the item's ID in the right-hand drawer on the item's view page.

 ![Media-specific data with dropdown](../modules/modulesfiles/csvimport_mediaMapData.png)

 **Generic data** also has a dropdown where you can set one of four options:

-- **Resource template (by label)**: set the template for the media by name.
+- **Resource template (by label)**: Set the template for the media by name.
 The name of the template as entered in the spreadsheet and the name of the template in Omeka S must match exactly.
-- **Resource class (by term)**: set the resource class for the media.
+- **Resource class (by term)**: Set the resource class for the media.
 The term for the class in the spreadsheet and in the Omeka S installation must match exactly.
-- **Owner (by email address)**: set the media's owner by email address.
+- **Owner (by email address)**: Set the media's owner by email address.
 This must be the email address associated with the user's account in the Omeka S installation.
-- **Visibility public/private**: set the visibility of the media.
+- **Visibility public/private**: Set the visibility of the media.
 Use "private" or "public" in the spreadsheet.

 ![Dropdown as described](../modules/modulesfiles/csvimport_itemsMapgeneric.png)

-**Media source** For the column in your spreadsheet which points to the media you are creating, select which kind of media it is from the dropdown:
+**Media source**: For the column in your spreadsheet which points to the media you are creating, select which kind of media it is from the dropdown:

 - HTML
 - IIIF Image (link)
 - oEmbed (link)
 - URL
-- YouTube (link)
+- YouTube (link).

 ![Dropdown as described](../modules/modulesfiles/csvimport_itemsMapMedia.png)